mariomlz99/MineInsight/README.md

 Each target location is estimated for each sequence of each track (refer to the paper for this estimation).
 The estimation of the target locations can be found according to the data you are using:

-## 🔹 Target location using Raw Images:
+## 🔹Target location using Raw Images:

 The target locations are already included in the folder downloaded in the previous sections [add hyperlink].